-Section 12.
-The duration of the appointment for a postdoctoral fellowship and the provisions for appointment, renewal, or nonrenewal will be specified at the time of hire and included in the written notification of appointment.
+Section 16.
+The duration of the appointment for a Postdoctoral Scholar and the provisions for appointment, renewal, or nonrenewal will be specified at the time of hire and included in the written notification of appointment.

-Section 13.
-The University may make appointments in the Adjunct classification when such appointments are advisable and in compliance with the terms of this Agreement.
-A position in the Adjunct classification is not expected to last more than three years.
-However, adjunct positions may extend beyond three years, or a position may be filled by adjuncts on an ongoing basis, if appropriate for legitimate pedagogical or legitimate programmatic reasons,
+Section 17.
+The University may make appointments in the Pro Tem classification when such appointments are advisable and in compliance with the terms of this Agreement.
+A position in the Pro Tem classification is not expected to last more than three years.
+Pro Tem positions may extend beyond three years, or a position may be filled by Pro Tem faculty on an ongoing basis, if appropriate, for legitimate pedagogical or legitimate programmatic reasons.
+Permission to continue a position in the Pro Tem classification for longer than three years must be granted by the Provost or designee in writing, as per Article 15, Section 7.

-Section 14.
+Section 18.
 The University supports and encourages, where feasible and appropriate, the creation of NTTF appointments at .50 FTE or above.
 The University may not appoint a Career NTTF at an FTE level of below .50 FTE to preclude providing benefits.
 Aggregate appointments across two or more departments that total .50 FTE or above will receive benefits.

-Section 15.
+Section 19.
 The initial appointment in the Tenure-Track and Tenured Professor classification will usually be to the rank of assistant professor, without tenure, and for a period of three years unless the University and the bargaining unit faculty member agree to a shorter duration.
 At the time of hire, the University and the bargaining unit faculty member may agree upon credit toward tenure for prior service.
 Such agreement will be documented in the initial appointment.
 The University and the bargaining unit faculty member may agree to reduce or forego the credit for prior service.
 Such agreement will be documented in a revised notice of appointment.

-Section 16.
-If an appointment of a full-time, tenure-track bargaining unit member is not to be renewed for reasons other than for just cause (Article 24) or program elimination or reduction (Article 25), notice of nonrenewal shall be given in writing as follows: during the first annual appointment, by March 15 for those whose contracts expire on or about June 15, or at least three months' notice given prior to expiration of the appointment, whichever is longer; during the second year of service, by December 15 for those whose contracts expire on or about June 15, or at least six months given before expiration of the appointment, whichever is longer; in the third and subsequent years of service, at least 12 months' notice that may be given at any time.
+Section 20.
+If an appointment of a full-time, tenure-track bargaining unit member is not to be renewed for reasons other than for just cause (Article 24) or program elimination or reduction (Article 25), notice of nonrenewal shall be given in writing as follows: during the first annual appointment, by March 15 for those whose contracts expire on or about June 15, or at least three months' notice given prior to expiration of the appointment, whichever is longer; during the second year of service, by December 15 for those whose contracts expire on or about June 15, or at least six months' notice given before expiration of the appointment, whichever is longer; in the third and subsequent years of service, at least 12 months' notice, which may be given at any time.